 or maybe I’m just having a little April Fool’s Day fun.
 I’ve always enjoyed taking an

-unexpected lesson or two from unexpected sources, and this is as unexpected as it gets.
+unexpected lesson from unexpected sources, and this is as unexpected as it gets.

 Under different circumstances this might just be a joke, but I really do think there are